 The Most Dangerous Animals in California Today

 California is home to its fair share of dangerous wildlife and predators.
+It also has a number of invasive species such as ticks.
 While many of them may look fearsome and scary, most of these species will almost always try to avoid human contact.
 Attacks usually occur because the animal perceives people as a potential threat (and rarely as a source of food).

 - Rattlesnakes: California is home to five rattlesnake species: the western diamondback, the red diamond rattlesnake, the southern Pacific rattlesnake, the great basin rattlesnake, and the Mojave rattlesnake.
 While they normally give a warning rattle before striking, you would not want to encounter one in the wilderness.
 Together they account for 800 bites a year and one or two deaths in California.
 Symptoms of its venom can include pain, swelling, and neurological issues.
 The prognosis for survival is quite good, but bite victims should always seek medical attention.

-- Spiders: California is home to several venomous spiders, including the southern black widow, the western black widow, the tarantulas, and the recluse spiders.
-Of all these species, the Chilean recluse spider, an import from Chile, is thought to have particularly potent and potentially lethal venom, but on fortunately it’s quite shy around people.
+- Spiders: California is home to several venomous spiders, including the southern black widow, the western black widow, wolf spiders, the tarantulas, and the recluse spiders.
+Of all these species, the Chilean recluse spider, an import from Chile, is thought to have particularly potent and potentially lethal venom, but fortunately, it’s quite shy around people.

 - Scorpions: The deserts and dry scrub lands of California have several species of scorpions, the most dangerous of which is probably the Arizona bark scorpion.
 Symptoms of its venom include pain, nausea, numbness, and possibly even convulsions.
 Healthy adults will almost always recover, but seniors and small children are more at risk of death.
 Fortunately, they live in the most remote and inhospitable locations of California, where they’re rarely encountered.